To educate, advocate, and resource so that people with Hypersomnia can live optimal and fulfilling lives.

 OUR GOALS & OBJECTIVES

-- To provide a source of high quality, timely education for both patients and health care providers regarding hypersomnia.
+- To provide a source of high quality, timely education for both people with Hypersomnia and health care providers regarding Hypersomnia.

-- To form a community of hypersomnia patients and their loved ones for mutual support.
+- To form a community of people with Hypersomnia and their loved ones for mutual support.

-- To promote much needed research into the causes and treatments of hypersomnia, with a special focus on novel ideas with excellent potential for transforming care of hypersomnia patients .
+- To promote much needed research into the causes and treatments of Hypersomnia, with a special focus on novel ideas with excellent potential for transforming care of people with Hypersomnia .

-- To assist in translating new discoveries into improved patient outcomes and quality of life.
+- To assist in translating new discoveries into improved outcomes and quality of life for people with Hypersomnia.

 FOUNDING BOARD MEMBERS